-It’s rife with inherent security issues, though, and its overwhelming popularity makes it a prime target for hackers.
+Microsoft Windows, the most popular PC operating system in the world, is rife with inherent security issues and its overwhelming popularity makes it a prime target for hackers.

-The VPNs on this page are an essential tool for keeping your computer safe, your data private, and all work brilliantly with Microsoft Windows.
+A VPN is an essential tool for keeping your computer safe and your data private.
+The five VPN services below all work brilliantly with Microsoft Windows.

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs